About

 So, in 2023, I re-trained with The British College of Interior Design to gain a Diploma of Professional Interior Design.

-My go-to design style is traditional and classical with rustic elements.
+My go-to design style is traditional with rustic elements.
 Timeless elegance with textural inputs from raw wood and stone with natural fibres such as linen and cotton.
-I will often opt for more neutral and low impact colour schemes in my own home to avoid visual overwhelm, but I love hearing about the colour schemes other people are drawn to and the excitement of seeing them feel so comfortable in their homes.
+I will often opt for more neutral and low impact colour schemes in my own home to avoid visual overwhelm, but I love hearing about the colour schemes other people are drawn to with their own sensory needs and the excitement of seeing them feel so comfortable and emotionally safe in their homes.